jundalisay/superblist/content/en/material/principles/intro/chapter-03c.md

-These media and quanta are then applied to the 5 Layers.
+These media, substance, and quanta are then applied to the 5 Layers.

 {{< img src="/graphics/physics/model.jpg" alt="Superphysics 5 Layer Model" cap="Superphysics uses a simpler naming convention for particles" >}}